yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ## Images

-Images is another place where we can easily send our users content bytes which they don't need and use - either by sending oversized images or by sending them under-compressed.
+Images are another source of unnecessary content bytes.
+Too often, images are sent either oversized or under-compressed.

-This subject is way too-wide to be fully covered in this section.
-It has been covered by an entire chapter in [Smashing Book 5][smashing_book_5], as well as an [entire book][high_perf_images] dedicated just for image optimization.
+This subject is much too wide to be fully covered in this section.
+There's a chapter in [Smashing Book 5][smashing_book_5] about it, as well as an [entire book][high_perf_images] dedicated to image optimization.

 [high_perf_images]: https://www.akamai.com/us/en/multimedia/documents/content/e-book/akamai-oreilly-high-performance-images-e-book.pdf
 [smashing_book_5]: https://shop.smashingmagazine.com/products/smashing-book-5-real-life-responsive-web-design